mieko/listpager/README.md

 ## Implementation Notes
-curses is terrible but portable.  'curses' doesn't expose enough to be useful, 'ncurses-ruby' is about as good as you'll do in Ruby.
+curses is terrible but portable.  'curses' doesn't expose enough to be useful, 'ncursesw' is about as good as you'll do in Ruby.

 ## Upcoming Features